MartinKuhne/CodeInterview/README.md

 # Code interview portfolio

 This is my code interview portfolio.
-The purpose of this repository is to provide a variety of coding examples, some complete applications, some code interview style short exercises.
-The goal is to provide solutions to commonly asked questions and showcase my skills and experience.
-All of the code presented was written by myself in its entirety (unless noted otherwise).
+The purpose of this repository is to showcase my skills and experience by providing some complete projects, as well as answers to common whiteboard coding questions.
+All of the code presented was written by myself (except some open source code reuse in EPPlayer, credited there).

 ## Software engineering stack exchange contributions

 Please find my software archtiecture contributions on my [Stack Exchange profile](https://softwareengineering.stackexchange.com/users/353068/martin-k)

+## Mars Rovers

+The Rover project is one potential answer to the apparently popular [Mars Rovers](http://www.techinterviewpuzzles.com/2010/09/mars-rovers-thoughtworks-puzzles.html) homework interview question.
+Please see the readme in that folder for more information.

 ## core31 and net45

 Code interview snippets, on .NET Core 3.1 and .NET Framework 4.5 respectively

-## Mars Rovers

-rovers/* is one potential answer to the apparently popular [Mars Rovers](http://www.techinterviewpuzzles.com/2010/09/mars-rovers-thoughtworks-puzzles.html) homework interview question.

 ## EPPlayer